adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

+#### Update Friday 15th May 2020 1600

+We want to provide an update on the security incident on the Cirrus service.
+EPCC and HPE are continuing to work analysing Cirrus to better understand the position and plan effective remedies.
+Our current investigation suggests that user data has not been taken or compromised.
+While our investigations continue, Cirrus will be unavailable and we apologise for the inconvenience caused by this outage.
+We appreciate your understanding during this period of disruption and a further update will be provided on Monday 18th May.
+If you have any particular questions or concerns please get in touch via the service desk.

 #### Update Thursday 14th May 2020 1900

 We wanted to take the time to provide an additional update on the identified security exploit that has been identified on the Cirrus service.